-Molasse Basin: The northern foreland or Molasse basin comprises a subhorizontal to gently folded sequence of Oligo-Miocene (33-5 Ma) marine and freshwater clastics that onlaps European basement to the north (Variscan-metamorphosed basement of the Schwarzwald and Bohemenia) and attains up to 4500m thickness in the south.
+Molasse Basin: The northern foreland or Molasse basin comprises a subhorizontal to gently folded sequence of Oligo-Miocene (33-5 Ma) marine and freshwater clastics that onlaps European basement to the north (Variscan-metamorphosed basement of the Schwarzwald and Bohemian Massif) and attains up to 4500m thickness in the south.
 There, it is coarse-grained (Nagelfluh conglomerate of the Subalpine Molasse, SM) and has been folded and thrusted to form the most external nappe of the Alpine collisional belt.
-Thrusting slong the eastern part of the SM ended about 17 Ma, with evidence for only minor shortening since then (Ortner et al. 2011).
-The basin is usually divided stratigraphically into four subunits or -facies: (1) Lower Marine Molasse (Untere Meeresmolasse, UMM, Rupelian-Chattian); (2) Lower Freshwater Molasse (Untere Süßwasser Molasse, USM, Chattian-Aquitanian); (3) Upper Marine Molasse (Obere Meeresmolasse, OMM, Burdigalian); (4) Upper Freshwater Molasse (Obere Süßwasser Serravalian-Tortonian): Molasse, OSM.
-Unconformities disconformities within the basin document the northward migration of a foreland bulge that is attributed to the advance of the Alpine nappes.
+The basin is usually divided stratigraphically into four subunits or facies: (1) Lower Marine Molasse (Untere Meeresmolasse, UMM, Rupelian-Chattian); (2) Lower Freshwater Molasse (Untere Süßwasser Molasse, USM, Chattian-Aquitanian); (3) Upper Marine Molasse (Obere Meeresmolasse, OMM, Burdigalian); (4) Upper Freshwater Molasse (Obere Süßwasser Molasse, OSM, Serravalian-Tortonian).
+Unconformities and disconformities within the basin document the northward migration of a foreland bulge that is attributed to the advance of the Alpine nappes.
+The thrust front migrated north until c.
+19 Ma while the basin continued to subside.
+Thrusting stagnated or even retreated into the orogen as the basin rapidly filled from 18-16 Ma (Fig. 1-10, HINSCH 2013, ORTNER ET AL. 2014)